frmichel/sparql-micro-service/doc/01-usage.md

 }
 ```

-Hence, the second one cannot be invoked straight away.
-It needs values retrieved from the first service.
+The second micro-service cannot be invoked straight away.
+It needs values retrieved from the first micro-service.
 But we cannot know in advance the strategy that the SPARQL engine that evaluates this query will use.
 It may well invoke the second service first, which would fail since the input parameter is not provided.

-To workaround this issue, we must instruct the SPARQL engine to evaluate the first service, and then inject the values of variable ?name into the second service.
+As a workaround to this issue, we must instruct the SPARQL engine to evaluate the first service, and then "inject" the values of variable ?name into the second service.
 This can be achieved simply as demonstrated below:

 ```sparql
 prefix schema: <http://schema.org/>